 Graduate salaries in the events industry

-There are a number of opportunities for graduates looking to build a career in events or conference management.
+There are plenty of opportunities for graduates looking to build a career in events or conference management.
 These range from volunteer roles running events such as Oxjam music festivals, which are held to support Oxfam, to entry-level assistant roles – you could even go straight into an event management role if you gained relevant experience during your studies.

 Variation of salaries in events